Dee Webb

-Demetrice A. Webb (born December 8, 1984) is an American former professional football player who was a defensive back.
-Webb played college football for the University of Florida before playing professionally for the Jacksonville Jaguars of the National Football League (NFL), the Philadelphia Soul of the AFL, and the Hamilton Tiger-Cats and Toronto Argonauts of the Canadian Football League (CFL).
+Demetrice A. Webb (born December 8, 1984) is an American former professional football player who was a defensive back in the National Football League (NFL), Canadian Football League (CFL), and Arena Football League (AFL).
+Webb played college football for the University of Florida.

-Early years
+Early life

 Webb was born in Jacksonville, Florida.
 He attended Edward H. White High School in Jacksonville, and played high school football for the Ed White Commanders.
 Webb was a three-year starter, and was named The Florida Times-Unions player of the year after scoring eight times on defense and also serving as the Commanders' starting quarterback.
 USA Today named him to its high school All-America team, and Rivals.com ranked him as the number two cornerback prospect in the country.

 College career

 Webb accepted an athletic scholarship to attend the University of Florida in Gainesville, Florida, where he played for coach Ron Zook and coach Urban Meyer's Florida Gators football teams from 2003 to 2005.
 As a junior in 2005, he started twelve games at cornerback, led the Southeastern Conference (SEC) in passes defended, and was a first-team All-SEC selection.
-Webb decided to forgo his senior season, and declared himself eligible for the NFL Draft.
+Webb decided to forgo his senior season, and declared himself eligible for the NFL draft.